15 Most Popular Filipino Desserts

 13. Carioca

-Carioca is a delicious fried sticky rice ball with a coconut caramel sauce.
-They’re similar to beignets, the fried dough goodies from Louisiana.
-This local delicacy made of sweet rice flour (glutinous rice flour can also be used) and sweetened shredded coconut can be enjoyed as a dessert or snack.
-These can be considered a street food since Carioca vendors are a common sight on the streets of Manila.
-They are usually served on bamboo skewers.
+Cariocas are similar to beignets, the fried dough goodies from Louisiana.
+However, this quintessential Filipino delicacy is made of sweet rice flour (glutinous rice flour can also be used), and sweetened shredded coconut to be enjoyed as a dessert or snack.

 14. Filipino Fruit Salad